 Types of lipoma include fibrolipomas, which contain fat cells and fibrous connective tissue, and angiolipomas, which appear under the skin.

-This type of tumor is not cancerous, but it needs close monitoring in case it changes.
+This type of tumor is not cancerous, but doctors will monitor them closely for changes.

-Also known as solar keratosis, this growth involves patches of crusty, scaly, and thick skin.
+Also known as solar keratosis, this growth involves crusty, scaly, and thick skin patches.